ScrippsCCBB/CCBBwebsite/docs/CCBB_pipelines/bulk_RNAseq.md

 The second workflow “CCBB_BULKRNASeq_STEP2_WF” is used to run the RNASeq pipeline.
 This needs three inputs as defined below.
 * Click on the “Input Data” tab and
   * (a) type in the full path to your folder on Garibaldi with samplesheet.csv,
-  * (b) type in the reference genome code for your samples (e.g. HU0 (zero not the letter O) for human, MM0 for mouse, RN0 for rat and CE0 for C.elegans),
+  * (b) type in the CCBB reference genome code for your samples (e.g. HU0 (zero not the letter O) for human, MM0 for mouse, RN0 for rat and CE0 for C.elegans),
   * (c) type in the full path to where you want the results of the bulk RNASeq analysis to be generated on Garibaldi.

 #### IMPORTANT NOTE ON GENOMES: